Sinuiju: Air

 Sinŭiju's airport has a single turf runway 03/21 measuring 991 metres by 61 metres (3250 feet by 213 feet).
 Air Koryŏ operates passenger and cargo flights from P'yŏngyang.

 Rail

 Sinŭiju Ch'ŏngnyŏn Station is the northern terminus of the Korean State Railway's P'yŏngŭi Line from P'yŏngyang; the district is also served by several other stations on the P'yŏngŭi line, as well as the Tŏkhyŏn and Paengma lines.
-It is also connected with the Chinese city of Dandong in Liaoning Province (China) by the Sino-Korean Friendship Bridge, which is 944 m long from end to end, and through the Manchuria Railway links up with the Trans-Siberian railway.
+It is also connected with the Chinese city of Dandong in Liaoning Province in China by the Sino-Korean Friendship Bridge, which is 944 m long from end to end, and through the Manchuria Railway links up with the Trans-Siberian Railway.
 The factories of the city of Sinŭiju are provided with railway service via the Kang'an Line.

 Urban transit

 Sinuiju has a trolleybus line that runs from the city centre to the railway station.
 It was reopened in October 2020 with new trolleybuses derived from the Pyongyang Chollima-321 trolleybus.
 It formerly had another line running from the Sinuiju Chongnyon Station to Ragwon Machine Complex that closed between 2005 and 2009 with the reconstruction of the highway with a shifted alignment.